superstarlifter/doc/docs/how_to/creating_pipeline.md

 [Video Tutorial](https://youtu.be/9gMl5IKxzNM?feature=shared)

-As you clean and reformat your collection a pipeline is automatically created to save your steps.
+As you clean and reformat your collection, a pipeline is automatically created to save your steps.
 Pipelines can be saved to be used again in the future.

 <img src="../assets/pipeline_layout_matt.png"  style="width:800px" class="border"></img>